CSCI-442-Mines/project-3-starter/README.md

     own code.
 You will recieve a zero if you do!

 - `pzip_instructor_arm` and `pzip_instructor_x86`: These binaries are the
-  solutions compiled for the docker images you are working on.
+  solutions compiled for the Docker images you are working on.
 You may use these binaries to make sure that your code is functionally working probably.

+> [!WARNING]
+>
-Please do not use docker binaries for performance evaluation, since the performance of your development machine will vary.
-Use Isengard binary on Isengard to compare your performance to the solution.
+> Please do not use the instructor's solution for performance evaluation, since
+> the performance of your development machine will vary.
+Use the Isengard binary
+> on Isengard to compare your performance to the solution.

 ## Tips